Mike Hosking: Revealing salaries is petty and futile

 It is, of course, driven out of the BBC decision to do the same thing, which led to nothing but the predictable outrage from the angstys on social media - the sort of person desperate to start their day with a good moan.

-There is no doubt that if you're paid by the taxpayer or the ratepayer, that a level of public accountability exists that doesn't in the private sector, and that in general terms is probably no bad thing.
+There is no doubt that if you're paid by taxpayers or ratepayers, that a level of public accountability exists that doesn't in the private sector, and that in general terms is probably no bad thing.

-There was some justifiable upset for example the other day, over the number of people at the Auckland City Council who earn over $100 grand.
-The seemed vast numbers.
+There was some justifiable upset, for example, the other day over the number of people at the Auckland City Council who earn more than $100,000.
+They seemed vast numbers.
 But the critical part of it, and this is applicable to all disclosures of public organisations, indeed all listed companies as well: the people themselves aren't named.
 And this is where accountability turns into a side show.

 Publishing salary bands is a world away from knowing that Bob the chief financial officer earns $260,000.
 What Bob earns isn't the business of anyone other than the person who writes the cheques, no matter where the money for those cheques comes from.